 In this article, I’m going to share with you my top picks for Arduino IDE Alternatives.
 In addition to that, I want to guide you through migrating from the Arduino IDE to these new development tools, so I’ve outlined my recommendations for getting started.

-Like anything new, changing programming environments can be challenging, but if you’re looking to step up your development game, you’ll want to have better debugging tools at your disposal.
+Like anything new, changing programming environments can be challenging, but if you’re looking to step up your development game, you’ll want to have better tools for debugging at your disposal.
 Without further hesitation, let’s get into it!

 Atom.io + Platformio

 One of my favorite text editors (if you can even call it that), is atom.io.
-Its futuristic feel and hackable user interface makes it a joy to use.
+Its futuristic feel and hackable user interface make it a joy to use.